dingmin0313/docs-site/docs/guides/zlux-example-server.md

 ## Server layout

 At the core of the zLUX App infrastructure backend is an extensible server, written for nodeJS and utilizing expressJS for routing.
-It handles the backend components of Apps, and also can server as a proxy for requests from Apps to additional servers as needed.
+It handles the backend components of Apps, and also can serve as a proxy for requests from Apps to additional servers as needed.
 One such proxy destination is the ZSS - the zLUX backend component for **Z Secure Services**.
-It is recommended that everyone who is going to set up a zLUX install contact the Zowe Project, which can provide the ZSS binary to use in the install.
+It is recommended that everyone who is going to set up a zLUX install contact the Zowe Project,(how to contact Zowe project?) which can provide the ZSS binary to use in the install.

 ### ZSS & zLUX Server overlap